A roadmap for improving animal welfare and community health.

 With this in mind, we have identified several high-priority avenues for improving the welfare of these keystone species in Ghana agriculture.

-• Pre-slaughter stunning.
-Stunning animals before slaughter using affordable easy to maintain stunning systems, such as the Zephyr captive bolt stunner.
-While stunning is required before slaughter in Ghana (7), there is no indication that this is practised beyond these four slaughterhouses.
+Pre-slaughter stunning.
+Stunning animals before slaughter using affordable, easy-to-maintain stunning systems, such as the Zephyr captive bolt stunner used for stunning poultry is very important in reducing stress and pains during slaughter.
+Pre-slaughter activities like handling and stunning have a direct effect on the welfare and meat quality of the animal.
+While stunning before slaughter is required in Ghana (7), there is no indication that this is practised beyond four slaughterhouses where these devices have been donated.
 Slaughterhouses cover a variety of different animals so the stunning device used must be multipurpose.
-As the bulk of animals slaughtered in Ghana are chickens, it is very important that any slaughter methods apply to them.
+As the bulk of animals slaughtered in Ghana are chickens, any humane slaughter methods must apply to them.

 All of these efforts can be further supported by establishing umbrella animal welfare regulations.
 These would establish overarching requirements or powers for the control of cruel and dangerous practices that are adopted by intensive farmers.
 This could be modelled on the animal welfare act of Tanzania or the EU, and include the requirement for pre-slaughter stunning.